Controlled Persistence at the Execution Boundary

 - No silent writes or deletions occur.

-If a system can write memory without discipline, it can drift itself into corruption.
+If a system can change state without discipline, it can drift itself into corruption.

 IF YOUR SYSTEM CAN STORE STATE,